 A unified and focused philosophy is enhanced by the leadership style that is operative at Cedar Park Christian School and the larger ministry of the church.
 The organizational model uses one central School Board, one Superintendent, and a consolidation of specialists that enable lower overhead at other campuses.
 All campuses utilize a common curriculum guide and scope and sequence, as well as discipline and administrative policies.

-Over the years, Cedar Park Christian Schools have expanded as other Christian Schools joined the CPCS system, resulting in a school district with campuses in Bellevue, Lynnwood, Mill Creek, and Mountlake Terrace, along with the main campus in Bothell.
+Over the years, Cedar Park Christian Schools have expanded as other Christian Schools joined the CPCS system, resulting in a school district with campuses in Bellevue, Lynnwood, and Mill Creek, along with the main campus in Bothell.
 Our Independent Study Program provides additional support and resources for our students desiring homeschool programs.